ryanjeffares/gracelang/README.md

 # gracelang

 This repository contains the specification for the [Grace Programming Language](https://github.com/ryanjeffares/grace) and its standard library, along with style guidelines, and the language grammar.
+It is still very much a work in progress while the language itself is.

 ## License